tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 2. The group is one of the following well-known groups described in {{!RFC7919}}: ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192.

+We note that previously, supporting the broadest range of clients would have required supporting either RSA key exchange, or 1024-bit FFDHE.
+This is no longer the case, and it is possible to support most clients released since circa 2015 using 2048-bit FFDHE, or more modern key exchange methods, and without RSA key exchange {{server_side_tls}}.

-This applies to all cipher suites listed in the following table.
+The above requirements apply to all cipher suites listed in the following table.

 | Ciphersuite  | Reference |
 |:-|:-|